The directed landscape: Directed geodesics

 \section{Directed geodesics}

 In this section, we construct geodesics in the directed landscape $\scrL$.
 First, for a continuous path $\pi:[t, s] \to \R$, we can define the \textbf{length} of $\pi$ by

 In other words, the length of $\pi$ is the infimum over all partitions of the sum of increments in $\scrL$ along $\pi$.
 This definition is the analogy of defining curve length in Euclidean space by piecewise linear approximation.
-By the triangle inequality for $\scrL$, we always have
+By the triangle inequality \eqref{E:triangle-ineqL} for $\scrL$, we always have

-We say that $\pi$ is a \textbf{directed geodesic} from $(\pi(t), t)$ to $(\pi(s), s)$ if equality holds, which is equivalent to saying that equality holds in \eqref{E:land-wt} for all subdivisions before taking any infima. \begin{theorem} Let $\scrL$ be the directed landscape, and fix $u = (x, t; y, s) \in \R^4_\uparrow$.
-Then almost surely, there exists a unique directed geodesic $\Pi_u$ from $(x, t)$ to $(y, s)$. \end{theorem}
+We say that $\pi$ is a \textbf{directed geodesic} from $(\pi(t), t)$ to $(\pi(s), s)$ if equality holds.
+This is equivalent to saying that equality holds in \eqref{E:land-wt} for all subdivisions before taking any infima.
+A simple induction argument shows that if for any $t_0=t<t_1<t_2<t_3=s$ we have